 What is a VPN?

-A VPN extends a private network across a public network, allowing users to send and receive data as if their computing devices were directly connected to the private network.
-While effective for encrypting traffic, VPNs often grant users excessive access to the entire network once connected, increasing the potential attack surface if a user's credentials or device is compromised.
+A VPN extends a private network across a public network, allowing users to send and receive data as if directly connected to the private network.
+While effective for encrypting traffic, VPNs often grant users excessive access to the entire network once connected, increasing the potential attack surface if credentials or devices are compromised.

 What is ZTNA?

-ZTNA, also known as a Software-Defined Perimeter (SDP), provides secure access to specific applications rather than entire networks.
+ZTNA, also known as Software-Defined Perimeter (SDP), provides secure access to specific applications rather than entire networks.
 It operates on an adaptive trust model, where trust is never implicit and access is granted on a least-privilege basis, continuously verified based on user identity, device security posture, location, and other contextual factors.
-This approach aligns directly with Zero Trust principles by minimizing the attack surface and preventing lateral movement of threats.

 Key characteristics of ZTNA include: